outscale/cloud-provider-osc/deploy/README.md

 ## Add Secret

-Make sure to have kubectl configured and deploy the Secret Resource containing your cloud crendentials:
+Create a secret with your cloud credentials:
 ```
 kubectl apply -f deploy/secrets.yaml
 ```